Friday March 01, 2024

-The nation celebrated the country’s independence on Thursday amidst festivity and joy and showing due respect to the war veterans almost peacefully as there were a few sporadic demonstrations.
+The nation celebrated the country’s 106th independence on Wednesday amidst festivity and joy and showing due respect to the war veterans almost peacefully excepting a few sporadic incidents of demonstrations.

 The main celebration took place at the presidential palace in the traditional way where President Sauli Niinistö and First Lady Jenni Haukio accorded reception to hundreds of guests including senior citizens, professionals, cultural activists, diplomats and people from different strata of the society.

-Meanwhile, different groups including extremist far-right 612, the neo-Nazi Nordic Resistance Movement, and anti-extremists held separate demonstrations in the evening during the celebration.
+Meanwhile, different groups including extremist far-right 612 and anti-extremists held four separate demonstrations in the capital during the celebration.